yesadahmed/PowerAutomateManagerDocs/README.md

   - Deleting flows.

 The application also:
+ - Uses latest Microsoft authentication library (MSAL) for token authentication
+  - Generate token with scopes
   - Cache the Token
  - Register and saves the azure client application for flow (for each new tenant).
- - Uses latest Microsoft authentication library (MSAL) for token authentication.
  - Works only with only **oauth** and **certificates** types xrmtoolbox's connection.<br/>

 For how to connect and working examples please see below.<br/>